Protecting Biodiversity through Gardening

 Native plants are basis of our food supply

 Did you know that we’ve lost 50% of our songbirds in the last 40 years?
-And monarch populations have declined by 90% in the last two decades?
-And these are just showy species that people pay attention to.
-What about all of the unsung heroes out there like native “solitary” bees that account for 90% of the bees worldwide and do the majority of the pollination?
-Their populations are declining too.
+Also that monarch populations have declined by 90% in the last two decades, despite that these are just showy species that people pay attention to.
+This doesn’t exclude all of the unsung heroes out there, such as the native “solitary” bees that account for 90% of the bees worldwide and do the majority of the pollination?
+Their populations are declining too!

-15,364 scientists from 184 countries signed “A Second Notice” which is an open letter to humanity pleading for humans to cut greenhouse gases and reverse the trend of collapsing biodiversity.
+15,364 scientists from 184 countries signed “A Second Notice”. which is an open letter to humanity pleading to humans to cut greenhouse gases and reverse the trend of collapsing biodiversity.
 They are seeking to raise awareness that a mass species extinction is currently happening.
 This is the sixth mass extinction in the last 540 million years.

-When we do pollinator puppet shows with kids and talk about these concepts, the kids understand right away that if we pull out the foundation of the ecosystem, the tower will collapse.
+When we do pollinator puppet shows with the kids, they understand right away that if we pull out the foundation of the ecosystem, the tower will collapse.
 Maybe we can learn something from the kids’ honest perspective.

 There’s no doubt about it, this is heavy stuff.
 But let’s ask the kids.
 What do we need to do to fix this problem?
 Put the base layer of blocks back—the native plants!
+Protection of the habitat and gardens!
 It can be done.

 So let’s get to work!
 Let’s “flip” our yards, our schoolyards, community center spaces—all the grassy areas that aren’t actively used as play or gathering spaces and replant the ecological communities, that were once there so we can support the pollinators that sustain us!
 Pledge to Plant for Pollinators and Clean Water at this website.
 It also has links to help you get started.